vitejs/vite/docs/guide/index.md

 ## Command Line Interface

+You can install the CLI command `vite` globally with `npm install -g vite` or `yarn global add vite`.

+Or install it for a specific project with `npm install vite` or `yarn add vite`.

 In a project where Vite is installed, you can use the `vite` binary in your npm scripts, or run it directly with `npx vite`.
 Here are the default npm scripts in a scaffolded Vite project:

 <!-- prettier-ignore -->